devopsbysarang/devopsbysarang.github.io/_posts/2026-08-15-terraform.md

 - `terraform.tfvars`
 - `*.auto.tfvars` (loaded automatically, alphabetically)
 - Environment variables (`TF_VAR_*`)
-- Command-line flags (`-var`, `-var-file`) — highest precedence
+- Command-line flags (`-var`, `-var-file`), highest precedence

 More specific assignments override less specific ones.
-For exam questions describing a value set in multiple places, don't guess — trace exactly where each candidate value comes from and apply this ordering carefully; that's almost always the entire trick of the question.
+For exam questions describing a value set in multiple places, don't guess, trace exactly where each candidate value comes from and apply this ordering carefully; that's almost always the entire trick of the question.

 ## 59. Environment Variables